PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 09:40:44
+Last updated: 2024-04-06 09:41:19
-Random Quote: The Crow's Eye brought back monsters from the east... aye, and wizards too.  -  Tristifer Botley
+Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo